FACTBOX-Effect on commodities markets due to U.S. government shutdown

 AGRICULTURE: The USDA said that the shutdown may cause a lapse in the preparation and release of the monthly World Agriculture Supply and Demand Estimates report, though the next release is not until Feb.
 8.

 Updates to the USDA website will cease, the department said in a notice on its website, so USDA reports will not be provided.
-(Reporting By David Gaffen; Editing by Christian Schmollinger and Meredith Mazzilli)
+(Reporting By David Gaffen; Editing by Christian Schmollinger)